What does the Bible say about being a Christian wife?Question: "What does the Bible say about being a Christian wife?"

 Being a Christian wife involves living out the principle found in Philippians 2:3–4: “Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.”
 If followed closely, this principle would eliminate the majority of marital arguments.
 Since we are by nature selfish, we must rely on the Lord to crucify that selfish urge and help us seek the best interest of our spouses.
 For a wife, this means remaining conscious that her husband is not a woman and does not think like a woman.
 His needs are different from her needs, and it is her responsibility to understand those needs and seek to meet them whenever possible.

-Ephesians 5:22–24 addresses the dreaded “S” word that has gained a notoriety it doesn’t deserve, often due to mishandling of the Scripture.
+Ephesians 5:22–24 addresses the issue of submission, which unfortunately has been mishandled by many .
 Wives are told to submit to their husbands as they do to the Lord.
-Females cringe at the word submit because it has been used as an excuse to treat them like slaves.
+Many females cringe at the word submit because it has been used as an excuse to treat them like slaves.
 When these three verses are ripped from their context and applied to women only, they become a tool in the hand of Satan.
 Satan often twists Scripture to accomplish his evil purposes, and he has used this one to corrupt God’s plan for marriage.
 The command about submission actually begins in verse 18, which says that all Christians should submit themselves to one another.
 It then applies that to wives in marriage, but the bulk of the responsibility is placed upon the husband to love his wife in the way Christ loves the church (Ephesians 5:25–32).
 When a husband lives in obedience to God’s expectation for him, a Christian wife has little difficulty submitting to his leadership.

-While there are Christian wives who have not been blessed with children, the majority of married women will become mothers at some point.
-When a woman becomes a mother, her identity changes.
+While there are Christian wives who do not have children, the majority of married women will become mothers at some point.
 During this transition, it is natural for her to give all her effort and attention to the children.
 It can take some time to adjust to the new family responsibilities, but a Christian wife remembers that her husband is her first priority.
 His needs still matter.
 She may feel at times that she has nothing left to give him at the end of a frustrating day, but she can run to the Lord and find the strength and energy to remain a wife first and a mother second (Proverbs 18:10; Psalm 18:2).

 Communication is critical during the early child-rearing years, and a Christian wife will initiate non-judgmental conversations with her husband, explaining how he can help and what she needs from him in order to be more responsive to his needs.
 Couples who stay connected and set aside intentional times together grow stronger and build deeper bonds that will keep their marriage healthy.
-A Christian wife also realizes that carving out time for herself is not selfish.
+A Christian wife also realizes that taking time for herself is not selfish.
 She is open with her husband about her own emotional and psychological needs.
-Wives who bottle up their own needs for fear of sounding selfish are only setting themselves up for later resentment and burnout.
+Wives who neglect or fail to express their own needs for fear of appearing selfish are only setting themselves up for later resentment and burnout.
 Before a wife and mother can give her family what it needs, she must take care of herself.

-One danger that Christian women can encounter in marriage and motherhood is when they completely lose themselves.
-The escalating divorce rate among middle-aged couples bears testament to this destructive pattern.
+One danger that Christian women can encounter in marriage and motherhood is allowing their identities to be completely founded in their family roles.
+The divorce rate among middle-aged couples in some parts of the world bears testament to this destructive pattern.
 Many times it is the wife who leaves a good man for no reason other than she is not happy.
 Part of her disillusionment is due to the way marriage has been exalted as the ultimate goal for young girls.
-She has believed since nursery school that, once she meets and marries Prince Charming, she will be fulfilled.
+She has believed since childhood that, once she meets and marries the right man, she will be fulfilled.
 Much church teaching has been a party to this deification of marriage, so, for a Christian woman, the letdown can feel as though God has deceived her.
 While marriage is good and right and a vehicle for blessing, it should never be viewed as the source of a woman’s value and fulfillment.
 Only God can be that, and Christian wives are those who see their roles, not as ends in themselves, but as avenues through which they can better serve their Lord (1 Corinthians 10:31).

 A woman who desires to be a godly, Christian wife can ask herself the following questions: